 Imagine you're watching a bustling city, teeming with life.
-Among the crowd, some individuals use tiny oars to navigate through the masses, while others wield long whips to propel themselves forward.
+Among the crowd, some individuals use tiny oars to deal with through the masses, while others wield long whips to propel themselves forward.
 In the microscopic world of cells, cilia and flagella serve similar roles, acting as cellular oars and whips, respectively.
 Though both are hair-like appendages involved in movement, they exhibit distinct differences in structure, function, and arrangement.

 Main Subheading

 To fully grasp the differences between cilia and flagella, it’s helpful to consider their context within the larger world of cell biology.
-Both are examples of what biologists call organelles – specialized subunits within a cell that perform specific functions.
+Also, both are examples of what biologists call organelles – specialized subunits within a cell that perform specific functions.
 They are essentially tiny machines, each meticulously crafted to carry out a particular task.
 Cilia and flagella play crucial roles in cell motility, sensory functions, and the movement of fluids across cell surfaces.

 Comprehensive Overview